jeoffreylim/maelstrom/README.md

 # Maelstrom

-Maelstrom is an open source Kafka integration with Spark that is designed to be developer friendly, high performance (millisecond stream processing), scalable (consumes messges at Spark worker nodes), and is extremely reliable.
+Maelstrom is an open source Kafka integration with Spark that is designed to be developer friendly, high performance (millisecond stream processing), scalable (consumes messages at Spark worker nodes), and is extremely reliable.

 This library has been running stable in production environment and has been proven to be resilient to numerous production issues.